Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Tigers

 Lourdes Gurriel Jr. At The Plate

-- He ranks eighth in batting average, 30th in on base percentage, and eighth in slugging among the qualified hitters in MLB action.
+- Among the qualifying hitters in MLB, he ranks sixth in batting average, 30th in on-base percentage, and eighth in slugging.

-- Gurriel will look to extend his four-game hitting streak.
-He's batting .222 during his last games.
+- Gurriel is batting .278 with one homer during his last games and is on a five-game hitting streak.

+- Looking at the 54 games he has played this year, he's went deep in nine of them (16.7%), and in 4.5% of his trips to the dish.

-- In 15.1% of his games this year, he has hit a long ball, and 4.1% of his trips to the plate.
+- In 42.6% of his games this year, Gurriel has picked up at least one RBI.
+In 10 of those games (18.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.